devthiagoh/connectabil-portal-nextjs/README.md

 sudo docker build . -t nextjs-chakra-ui
 ```

-## Installation the app outside of Docker
+## Installation and Running the app outside of Docker

 ```
+$ yarn install
 $ yarn dev
 ```
 ## Test in local